- What We Do

 In spite of their invaluable contribution to economic growth, farmers in developing countries often lack the tools, money and skills to respond to agricultural development challenges.Pests and diseases destroy crops and animals; extreme weather events slow work and limit production; and growing populations increase demand for nutritious food.
-Science and technology solutions are critical to meeting growing demand for food, maintaining market competitiveness and adapting to and mitigating climate change.
+Science and technology solutions are critical to meeting growing demand for food, maintaining market competitiveness and adapting to and mitigating risks.
 Agricultural research helps generate new technologies and improved policies--key drivers of growth in agricultural productivity and resilience.

 Poor and food-insecure populations benefit the most from such growth, since they spend the greatest proportion of their incomes on food.